Business

 banjo_yamauchi.jpg

-Banjo Yamauchi joins the Walter H. Shorenstein Asia-Pacific Research Center (Shorenstein APARC) as Visiting Scholar for the 2023 calendar year.
+Banjo Yamauchi joined the Walter H. Shorenstein Asia-Pacific Research Center (Shorenstein APARC) as Visiting Scholar for the 2023 calendar year and a Global Affiliate Visiting Scholar for the 2024 calendar year.
 He serves as the CEO and family representative for the Yamauchi-No.10 Family Office as well as Executive Director of the Yamauchi Foundation in Japan.
 While at APARC, he will be conducting research with Professor Kiyoteru Tsutsui on investment, incubation, and philanthropy in Silicon Valley and Japan.

 -